 When using Read, Write, Inc. to write the children will:

+We encourage children to become curious, independent writers at an early age.
 As a school, we follow the principles of Talk for Writing.
-Please follow this link to find out more:
+Please click here to find out more.